 }

-The Actor should contain identifiers that uniquely identify the actor in your application, such as user ID, tenant ID, etc. Identifiers are most likely constant for the life of the actor.
+The Actor should contain identifiers that uniquely identify the actor in your application, such as user ID, tenant ID, etc. Identifiers are likely constant for the life of the actor.

 The Actor may also include preferences that are under the control of the actor, such as time zone, locale, name or email.

-To be authorized, requests must include a JWT token.
-On the backend, the JWT is validated and converted to an actor that is propagated downstream along the call stack.
-The token issuer core microservice is capable of issuing and validating JWTs.
-If the core microservice is insufficient to your needs, you may implement your own token issuer that provides a similar interface.
+To be authenticated, requests must include an auth token in the form of a JWT.
+On an incoming request, the JWT is validated and converted to an actor that is propagated downstream along the call stack.
+The token issuer core microservice is used to issue and validate JWTs.

 functions:

-- signature: IssueToken(claims any) (signedToken string)
+- signature: Authenticate(username string, password string) (signedToken string)

-{
+tokenissuer.NewService().Init(func(svc *tokenissuer.Service) {

 }